 10. What are hash tables in C, and how do you handle collisions in hash tables?

 Answer: Hash tables are data structures that use a hash function to map keys to indices in an array.
-Collisions occur when two keys produce the same hash code.
-To handle collisions, common techniques include chaining (using linked lists) or open addressing (probing for alternative slots).
+Furthermore, collisions occur when two keys produce the same hash code.
+Therefore, to handle collisions, common techniques include chaining (using linked lists) or open addressing (probing for alternative slots).

 Data Structure Interview Questions in Javascript